StudioSpindle/semi-website/_documentation/weaviate/current/more-resources/FAQ.md

 ### Q: Does Weaviate require NFS volumes on Kubernetes?

 A: By default, no NFS volumes are active.
-In a production setting, we recommend turning etcd disaster recovery on which requires an NFS volume.
+In a solutionion setting, we recommend turning etcd disaster recovery on which requires an NFS volume.
 However, [the helm docs](https://www.semi.technology/documentation/weaviate/current/get-started/install.html#how-can-i-turn-it-on) contain instructions on how to deploy an nfs-provisioner.
 For more details, see also this [stack overflow answer](https://stackoverflow.com/a/60505796/5322199).